zboxfs/zbox/README.md

 Disclaimer
 ==========
-`Zbox` is under active development, we are not responsible for any data loss or leak caused by using it.
-Always back up your files and use it at your own risk!
+Zbox is under active development, we are not responsible for any data loss or leak caused by using it.
+Always back up your files and use at your own risk!

 How to use
 ==========